I've been running self-hosted services for a while now. What started as "can I host my own stuff?" turned into a setup that works for my needs.

 How It All Talks To Each Other

-Tailscale makes this whole thing work.
-I'm using their free tier to create a mesh network where all my machines can talk to each other securely, without me having to mess around with port forwarding or VPN configs.
+Tailscale ties everything together.
+I use the free tier to create a mesh network where all my machines can talk to each other securely, without port forwarding or VPN configs.

 Here's how the traffic flows:

-This setup gives me control over my services while letting me learn how these pieces actually connect and work together.
+This gives me control over my services and I get to learn how these pieces connect.

 Infrastructure as Code